hugoalh/scan-virus-ghaction/README.md

 ## 📝 Description

-A GitHub Action to scan virus (including malicious files and malware) in the GitHub Action workspace.
+A GitHub Action to scan virus (including malicious file and malware) in the GitHub Action workspace.

 ### 🛡 Anti Virus Software

-- **[ClamAV](https://www.clamav.net):** Made by [Cisco](https://www.cisco.com), is an open source anti virus engine for detecting trojans, viruses, malware, and other malicious threats.
+- **[ClamAV](https://www.clamav.net):** Made by [Cisco](https://www.cisco.com), is an open source anti virus engine for detecting trojans, viruses, malwares, and other malicious threats.
   - [Unofficial Signatures List][clamav-unofficial-signatures-list]
 - **[YARA](http://virustotal.github.io/yara):** Made by [VirusTotal](https://www.virustotal.com), is a tool aimed at but not limited to help malware researchers to identify and classify malware samples.
   - [Rules List][yara-rules-list]